 Demand for coloured stones, pearls and finished jewellery was slow for the second straight year according to exhibitors, as the Chinese market continues to struggle with a reduction in demand for luxury products.

 Dealers reported that sales of higher quality, untreated ruby, sapphire and emerald were better than last year, though nowhere near the levels of three years ago.
 Demand for quality jade also rebounded from last year, despite continually lofty prices.

 Requests for treated stones were very slow, they said, and even less so for heavily treated low-priced goods, such as glass-filled ruby and diffusion-treated sapphire.

 There was much more Paraíba-type tourmaline offered at this show than previous years, mostly at high prices, except for the obvious greenish material.
 By contrast, tanzanite, which had been shown in abundance at previous shows, was scarce.

-    Traffic at the finished jewelry section of the show in the Hong Kong Convention Centre was much stronger than last year, but business was concentrated on the high end.
-Exhibitors selling more commercial lines said orders tended to be cautious and limited – filling in inventory of popular items.
+Traffic in the finished jewellery section of the show in the Hong Kong Convention Centre was much stronger than last year, but business was concentrated on the high end of the market.
+Exhibitors selling more commercial lines said orders tended to be cautious and limited – filling in stocks of popular items.

 Russell Shor is senior industry analyst at GIA in Carlsbad.